Xstasy03/Code-Quiz/README.md

 # Code Quiz

 ## Purpose
-A timed quiz for people to take so that they may display a their highscore amoung others.
+A timed quiz that tests your knowledge about coding.
+There are 5 questions total with 60 seconds on the clock.
+Get one question wrong and you are penalized with a deduction of 10 seconds.
+When the clock runs out of time the test is over.
+People may display their highscores after the quiz.

 ## Live URL
 https://xstasy03.github.io/Code-Quiz/